casper-network/docs-archive/dapp/writing-rust-contracts.md

 After this function is executed, the context (Account or Smart Contract) will have the content of the `value` stored under `KEY` in its named keys space.
 The named keys space is a key-value storage that every context has.
 It's like a home directory.

 ### Final Smart Contract
-Below code comes from `contract/src/lib.rs`.
-It reads an argument and stores it in the memory under `special_value` key.
+The code below is the simple contract generated by [`cargo-casperlabs`](https://github.com/CasperLabs/CasperLabs/tree/master/execution-engine/cargo-casperlabs) (found in `contract/src/lib.rs` of a project created by the tool).
+It reads an argument and stores it in the memory under a key named `"special_value"`.
 ```rust
 #![cfg_attr(
     not(target_arch = "wasm32"),